 Sadly, evidence of this footballing phenomenon – the lesser-spotted Taarabt masterclass – remains scant and as such sightings of it in the flesh have become almost mythological in reputation, sitting somewhere in colloquial terms between flying pigs and blue moons.

-At 27-years-old it would fair to assume that Adel Taarabt is now approaching the peak of his physical powers.
-Nonetheless, once again plying his trade in Italy, it is still near impossible to predict which Adel Taarabt the Genoese people will receive – the misunderstood, unjustly maligned skill-merchant or the immature, malcontent media-hog.
+At 30-years-old, it would fair to assume that Adel Taarabt is now approaching the peak of his physical powers.
+Nonetheless, after once again plying his trade in Italy, it was still near impossible to predict which Adel Taarabt the Genoese people would receive week-to-week – the misunderstood, unjustly maligned skill-merchant or the immature, malcontent media-hog.

 Though born in the busy Moroccan medina of Fez, it was on the streets a quiet seaside commune in southern France named Berre-l’Étang that Taarabt’s foray into the footballing world first began.
 Cautiously joining in the ball games played by the children in his neighbourhood, simply hoping to make friends in a town and country unimaginably foreign to him and his migrant parents, back then thoughts of becoming a professional footballer couldn’t have been further from his mind.